Having debt is normal, and providing that you are able to manage the amount your borrow, and to make the required repayments, it isn’t a problem.

 Over to You

-What information do you need to research?
 What changes can you make today in order to take control of your financial destiny and subdue those debts?